valdigleis/vim/README.md

 - The plugin manager [Vim-plug](https://github.com/junegunn/vim-plug).

 >[!TIP]
-> For the best experience I recommend using the [Kitty](https://sw.kovidgoyal.net/kitty/) terminal emulator
+> For the best experience, is recommended use the [Kitty](https://sw.kovidgoyal.net/kitty/) terminal emulator.
 >

 ## Plugins useds 📦